 - Doing a final inspection before issuing an Occupation Certificate.

-Wollongong City Council offers a PCA service at competitive rates.
+Wollongong City Council offers a Principal Certifier service at competitive rates.
 The cost will depend on your project and how many inspections and certificates are required.

-Use our the form below to appoint Council as your PCA.
+Use our the form below to appoint Council as your Principal Certifier.